GROWING AS DISCIPLES

 Of course there are many other ways that people can support the life of the church, not least by becoming part of one of the volunteer teams that run our various activities.
 Please speak to one of the clergy or contact the office, and your details will be passed on.

-We have a card reader at St John's so if you would like to make a donation or payment through this method, either contact the Parish Office or speak to one of the clergy or sidespeople if during a service.
+We have a card reader and a contactless giving device at St John's so if you would like to make a donation or payment through this method, either contact the Parish Office or speak to one of the clergy or sidespeople if during a service.

 Every time you shop, you’ll raise a free donation for Bilton St John & St Luke - Yorkshire every time, it’s that easy!
-Find out more: https://www.easyfundraising.org.uk/causes/biltonstjohnandstluke/
+To find out more, click below.

 JOHN AND VIKKI WRIGHT work with the YWAM (Youth with a Mission) team in Arua, North West Uganda as well as in South Sudan.